 PUF

-The unique inborn fingerprint of each semiconductor device Physically unclonable functions (PUFs) are used in hardware security primarily for chip identification and authentication.
+Physically unclonable functions (PUFs) are used in hardware security primarily for chip identification and authentication.
 PUFs for semiconductor devices utilize natural cellular-level variations inherent in silicon to create an unclonable, unique device response to a given input.
-Every chip ever produced has natural process variations that make […]

 Anti-tamper Design